Here’s what we know about infections in D.C. schools

 Unlike some other jurisdictions, the city does not have a tracker that shows when and how many cases are detected at each school.
 And looking at the city’s youth infection rates doesn’t say much about schools since most students are still learning virtually and many of the ones who do attend in-person classes are still virtual most days.

 This week, the city began posting data showing schools with the highest number of cases.
 The Friendship network’s Armstrong campus in Northwest Washington had 19, all among staff.
+The network said the Armstrong campus had been used as a testing site until December and conducted a total of 3,500 staff tests, with 24 coming back positive.

-Seven of the nine schools with the highest number of cases are private schools.
+Six of the nine schools with the highest number of cases are private schools.

 According to city data, the number of youth infections spiked in January after the holidays and before most public schools started offering substantial in-person learning.
-The number of infections are currently far higher than they were last summer, though that could be because coronavirus tests for children are now more accessible.
+The number of infections are far higher than they were last summer, though that could be because coronavirus tests for children are now more accessible.

-City data show that just 224 of the 4400 cases in children 18 and younger between Aug.
-1 and March 25 have been connected to schools, according to Ryan Stahlin, a data scientist who started an independent website tracking the city’s covid cases.
-(School numbers rely on private, charter and the school system reporting positive cases to D.C.
+City data shows that just 224 of the 4,400 cases in children 18 and younger between Aug.
+1 and March 25 have been connected to schools, according to Ryan Stahlin, a data scientist who started an independent website tracking the city’s coronavirus cases.
+(School numbers rely on private, charter and the public school system reporting positive cases to D.C.
 Health.)

 A public information request for more information on school by school cases was turned down.